GenericPirate/tmux/Installing.md

 appropriate packages are installed (some platforms split libraries from headers into a `-dev` or `-devel` package).

+#### configure says: `must give --enable-utf8proc or --disable-utf8proc`

+macOS's builtin UTF-8 support is very poor, so it is best to use the [utf8proc](https://juliastrings.github.io/utf8proc/) library if possible.
+Once it is installed, pass '--enable-utf8proc` to configure.

+To force tmux to build without utf8proc, use `--disable-utf8proc`.

 #### tmux won't run from `~/local`

 On Linux, make sure `LD_LIBRARY_PATH` is set, or try a static build instead